 There were positive interactions between people living at the home and staff.
 People were happy with the support they received from the staff.

 Staff had a good understanding of people's needs and preferences and these were respected and accommodated by staff.

-Staff promoted people's independence in a supportive and collaborative way.
-Good Is the service responsive?
+Staff promoted peoples independence in a supportive and collaborative way.

+Is the service responsive?

 The service was responsive.

+Pre admission assessments were carried out to ensure the home was able to meet people's needs.

 People were listened to, their views were acknowledged and acted upon and care and support was delivered in the way that people chose and preferred.

 People were supported to engage in activities that reflected their interests and supported their well-being.

 People living at the home and their relatives knew how to raise a concern or make a complaint.
 There was a transparent complaints system in place and concerns were responded to appropriately.